Madak1/2DPASS-MOS/README.md

 In case of one scan, it works the same as 2DPASS, but instead of semantic segmentation, this method performs moving object segmentation.
 However, in the case of multiple scans, several internal structural changes were made.

-The network first performs a sparse operation, taking only the odd (or even) points of the point cloud.
+The process of merging point clouds from different time begins with the optional downsampling of the point cloud.
-After that, the network transforms the point clouds into a common point based on the current scan, then finally performs a merge.
+The network then converts the point clouds to a common point based on the current scan, and finally the merging is performed.

 <p align="center">
    <img src="images/pc-merge.png" width="90%">
 </p>

 The output of the network in this form does not match the expectations of the SemanticKITTI Benchmarks, so it requires post-processing to evaluate the results.
-Predictions must be evaluated for both even and odd sparse models, and then the results of these models must be combined.
+Predictions (in case of downsampling) must be evaluated for each downsampling models, and then the results of these models must be combined.
-The first step is to select only the points of the current scan, and then merge the even and odd results.
+The first step is to select only the points of the current scan, and then merge the downsampled results.

 <p align="center">
    <img src="images/pred-merge.png" width="90%">